When you’re at the gym eyeing the various cardio equipment, it can be difficult to choose which machine you should go with.

 According to this data, the StairMaster burns more calories than the treadmill if you’re running slower than 5.2 mph (11.5 minutes per mile), which is equivalent to 8.4 kpm, while the treadmill burns more calories than the StairMaster when you’re running faster than this.

-Any form of exercise has the potential to help you reduce body fat and lose weight.
+Any form of exercise has the potential to help you lose weight and increase fat loss.
 The more calories you burn, the greater the caloric deficit you’ll generate, which then leads to greater weight loss.

 Therefore, burning calories on a stair stepper machine or treadmill can help you lose weight.